Inwood, Manhattan: Real estate

 Inwood's real estate rents and values are sharply bifurcated between east and west.
 According to Manhattan Community Board 12, the districts east of Broadway are predominantly lower-income.
 This area is also more industrial and commercial and has fewer parks and street trees.
 Real estate values and rents are correspondingly lower than the area west of Broadway.
 Almost all of Inwood's co-ops and all of the private houses are located on the west side of Broadway.
 According to one study in 2019, Inwood had the lowest average rents in Manhattan.

 In 2015, New York City began soliciting community comments on a major rezoning proposal for Inwood.
-The New York City Economic Development Corporation proposed to alter the area's 50-year-old current zoning plan by dividing Inwood into five sub-districts called "the tip of Manhattan", "Upland Wedge", "Upland Core", "Commercial U" and "Sherman Creek".
+The New York City Economic Development Corporation proposed to alter the area's 50-year-old then-current zoning plan by dividing Inwood into five sub-districts called "the tip of Manhattan", "Upland Wedge", "Upland Core", "Commercial U" and "Sherman Creek".
 Some of these sub-districts would be rezoned to encourage the construction of new commercial space and housing.
 A resident recalls being told by a city planner, "Don't think you can keep this nice neighborhood all to yourselves."
-The rezoning proposal has triggered much feedback from the community, including a sleep-in at Councilman Ydanis Rodriguez's office.
+The rezoning proposal triggered much feedback from the community, including a sleep-in at Councilman Ydanis Rodriguez's office.
 In August 2018, the New York City Council approved a measure to rezone the neighborhood.
 The rezoning of Inwood allows for the construction of buildings of up to 30 stories in some areas targeted for redevelopment while introducing an 8-story height limit to many existing residential areas.
 Following the rezoning, over $610 million in real estate was purchased.

 The rezoning includes 2,600 units of affordable housing.
 It was met with pushback from locals, who formed a group called "Northern Manhattan is Not for Sale".
 Expressing concerns about gentrification and rezoning, the group sued to halt the rezoning in December 2018.
 The plaintiffs cited concerns over the city's environmental review process, saying the review should have included a racial impact study.
 The city stated that the review complied with the city's legal standards and that a racial impact study was unnecessary.
 The New York Supreme Court initially ruled in favor of the plaintiffs in December 2019, but it was overturned on appeal in July 2020.
 In part as a result of the lawsuit, the City Council passed a bill in June 2021, requiring developers to conduct a study of up to two years of potential displacement and gentrification trends and effects before starting a new project.